bostonbusmap/docker-steam-pulseaudio/README.md

 Docker!
-Chrome!
+Steam!
 PulseAudio!
 ===========================

-Run Google Chrome inside an isolated [Docker](http://www.docker.io) container on your Linux desktop!
+Run Steam inside an isolated [Docker](http://www.docker.io) container on your Linux desktop!
 See its sights via X11 forwarding!
 Hear its sounds through the magic of PulseAudio and SSH tunnels!

 Instructions